COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Conclusions

 \section{Conclusions}

-We conducted a study of the evolution in redshift and the dependence on group richness of the quiescent galaxy fraction and of the red-sequence parameters for COSMOS groups detected with the AMICO algorithm, across around 12 Gyrs of cosmic history, from $z=0$ to $z=3.7$.
-We have used multiple complementary methods to estimate the quiescent fraction and detect the red sequence, finding consistent results across different approaches.
-In total, we identified 225 red-sequence ridgelines using rest-frame colors, with 214 also consistently characterized using rest-frame-matched observed colors.
-The main results of our study are as follows: \begin{itemize} \item Machine learning classifiers (both linear and non-linear) provide a powerful framework for leveraging photometric multi-band survey data to robustly distinguish between quiescent and star-forming galaxies.
-In particular, gradient boosting decision trees, such as \texttt{XGB}, offer efficient handling of missing data and class imbalance, while delivering accurate probabilistic classifications.
-In our application, this approach achieved an F1-score exceeding 93\%, even in the case of limited availability of rest-frame magnitudes. \item The AMICO algorithm identifies galaxy groups without relying explicitly on color information.
+We conducted a study of the evolution in redshift and the dependence on group richness of the quiescent galaxy fraction and of the RS parameters for COSMOS groups detected with the AMICO algorithm, across around 12 Gyrs of cosmic history, from $z=0$ to $z=3.7$.
+We used multiple complementary methods to estimate the quiescent fraction and detect the RS, finding consistent results across different approaches.
+In total, we identified 225 RS ridgelines using rest-frame colors, with 214 also consistently characterized using rest-frame-matched observed colors.
+The main results of our study are as follows: \begin{itemize} \item Machine learning classifiers (both linear and nonlinear) provide a powerful framework for leveraging photometric multiband survey data to robustly distinguish between quiescent and star-forming galaxies.
+In particular, gradient boosting decision trees, such as \texttt{XGB}, offer efficient handling of missing data and class imbalance, while delivering reliable probabilistic classifications.
+In our application, when tested against a testing dataset, this approach achieved an F1 score exceeding 93\%, even in the case of limited availability of rest-frame magnitudes. \item The AMICO algorithm identifies galaxy groups without relying explicitly on color information.
 As a result, the AMICO catalogs enable a robust analysis of member galaxy properties, such as colors and luminosities, in both model-dependent and model-independent ways.
-Our results on the build-up of the quiescent galaxy population are found to be consistent across these methods. \item By analyzing X-ray characterized AMICO detection, we found an indication that X-ray faint groups show, on average, lower quiescent fractions than X-ray bright ones.
+Our results on the buildup of the quiescent galaxy population are found to be consistent across these methods. \item We found that the quiescent galaxy population in groups builds up steadily starting from $z = 1.5 - 2$ in all richness bins, with evidence of an earlier and accelerated growth for the richest systems, consistent with the scenario proposed, for instance, by \citet{cerulo_accelerated_2016}. \item By analyzing X-ray characterized AMICO detection, we found an indication that X-ray faint groups show, on average, lower quiescent fractions than X-ray bright ones.
 This might be connected to their location in the cosmic web, as X-ray faint groups are more likely to be found in filaments, where the environmental pre-processing of galaxies is lower compared to cosmic nodes, as well as the local density. \item We detected and characterized 225 RS ridgelines in COSMOS-Web groups, providing an extensive redshift coverage.
-We report the discovery of a rare compact ($\sim 250$ kpc/$h$ scale) overdensity of quiescent galaxies at $z=3.4$, which, if confirmed, may represent one of the most distant early red sequences detected to date, not known in the literature before our recent group search in COSMOS-Web. \item We found that the observed average colors of the red-sequence ridgelines in our sample are consistent with those predicted by a passively evolving elliptical galaxy model.
-Regarding the slope and scatter of the red sequence, we observed no significant evolution with redshift, in agreement with previous findings for more massive galaxy clusters. \end{itemize}
+We report the discovery of a rare compact ($\sim 250$ kpc/$h$ scale) protocluster core with quiescent galaxies at $z=3.4$, which, if confirmed, may represent one of the most distant early RSs detected to date, not known in the literature before our recent group search in COSMOS-Web. \item We found that the observed average colors of the RS ridgelines in our sample are consistent with those predicted by a passively evolving elliptical galaxy model.
+Regarding the slope and scatter of the RS, we observed no significant evolution with redshift, suggesting that the absence of significant trends found in previous studies of more massive galaxy clusters and at lower redshift may persist in the group regime and at earlier epochs. \end{itemize}